 Chuck recommended for us to have all three blades on hand.
 We should install our rip cut blade when we’re going to be doing a lot of rip cuts.
 We should install our crosscut blade when we’re going to be doing a lot of crosscuts.
 We should install our combination blade when we have both rip cuts and crosscuts to make.

-Maintaining Your Table Saw
+How to Maintain Your Table Saw

 Here are three easy ways for us to maintain our table saw.